raju4199/USB_Audit_tool/README.md

 # USB Audit Tool

+## About Project
+     Kavach Cyber Security 2023: Forging a Shield in the Digital Frontier In the ever-evolving landscape of cybersecurity, a group of passionate and dedicated individuals embarked on a remarkable journey in the year 2023.
+Armed with innovation and guided by wisdom, they crafted the Kavach Cyber Security Project, an ambitious endeavor undertaken in collaboration with the Ministry of Education and the Government of India.
+Leveraging Forensic Wisdom

+But the journey of Kavach Cyber Security is more than just technology.
+It's about knowledge, experience, and mentorship.
+The project has been blessed with invaluable insights from distinguished trainers who've ventured into the deepest realms of cybersecurity forensics.

+A Journey of Growth
+Though the Kavach Cyber Security Project may not have clinched the top prize in KVH018, it emerged victorious in another sense.
+It became a conduit for learning, a laboratory of innovation, and a fortress of knowledge, poised to safeguard our digital realm from threats that may lay ahead.
+As you delve deeper into the Kavach project, you will witness a tapestry of dedication, wisdom, and relentless pursuit of excellence.
+Join us in our quest to secure the digital frontier, and let Kavach be your guiding light in the intricate world of cybersecurity.

+Kavach Cyber Security 2023: Fortifying the future, one digital fortress at a time.

 ## Project Description

 The USB Audit Tool is a comprehensive tool for auditing and analyzing USB device activity on any Operating system.
 It is designed to provide detailed insights into the usage of USB devices and create graphical representations of the audit data.